‘Significant’ winter storm expected across area

-MEMPHIS, Tenn. — Get prepared — A significant winter storm will affect the News Channel 3 viewing area starting Saturday evening.
+MEMPHIS, Tenn. — Be prepared.
+A significant winter storm will affect the News Channel 3 viewing area starting Saturday evening.

 UPDATE: The National Weather Service has issued a Winter Weather Watch for counties in West Tennessee, Eastern Arkansas and Northern Mississippi in effect from 9 PM Saturday until 3 PM Sunday.